 - Not approving a team member’s application for leave or promotion

 - If you are comfortable speaking to the person directly then go ahead and have a polite one-on-one discussion.
-Most of the times the bullying is unintentional and just casual banter.
+Most of the times the bullying behaviour is unintentional and just casual banter.
 Communicating might just solve the problem right there and then.

-- Talk to your direct reporting manager.
+- Talk to your direct reporting manager and report the bullying.

 - If your direct reporting manager is the one troubling you then go to the HR or the next person, who is senior to your reporting manager.